 Switching Banks – 4 steps to fossil free banking

-Since 2008 ANZ, Commonwealth Bank, NAB and Westpac have invested almost $50 billion in dirty fossil fuel projects in Australia.
+Since 2008 ANZ, Commonwealth Bank, NAB and Westpac have invested over $70 billion in dirty fossil fuel projects.
 Switching away from the big four banks is one of the most powerful personal actions you can take against fossil fuel funding.
 It’s about aligning your money with your values and telling the big banks that if they choose fossil fuels you will choose another bank.

 Market Forces has developed a four step process to help you through the bank switch journey and make the biggest impact.
 Take a look at the four step journey below and get started by putting your bank on notice over fossil fuel funding.